doksu/thirdman/README.md

 **Support**

-This app is provided as is with no warranty, implied or otherwise.
+This app is provided as is with no warranty, implied or otherwise; please see the LICENSE document for more information.
 Feedback about possible improvements and good news stories of how this app has helped your organisation are most welcome.

 ## INSTALLATION AND CONFIGURATION